Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Controlling your diabetes

-If you have NASH, no medication is available to reverse the fat buildup in your liver.
-In some cases, the liver damage stops or even reverses itself.
-But in others, the disease continues to progress.
+If you have NASH, no medicine is available to reverse the fat buildup in your liver.
+Sometimes the liver damage stops or even reverses itself.
+But for other people, the disease continues to get worse.
 If you have NASH, it’s important to control any conditions that may contribute to fatty liver disease.
 Treatments and lifestyle changes may include:

 Seeing a liver specialist

-The main complication of fatty liver disease is the progression of NASH to cirrhosis.
+The main complication of fatty liver disease is that NASH can become cirrhosis.
 Cirrhosis means permanent scarring and hardening of the liver.

-If you've been diagnosed with any fatty liver disease, let your doctor know if you have any symptoms that mean the disease is progressing.
-These include fatigue, loss of appetite, weight loss, weakness, fluid retention, or bleeding.
+Call your healthcare provider if you have any symptoms that mean fatty liver disease is getting worse.
+These include fatigue, loss of appetite, weight loss, weakness, retaining extra fluid, and bleeding.